adamcath/telemetry-utils/README.md

 ===============
 Tools to complement Flash's Telemetry feature.

+### Note

+This repo has moved to https://github.com/adobe/telemetry-utils

 ## add-opt-in.py

 Adds the EnableTelemetry tag to a SWF file for use with Adobe "Monocle".